RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 ## What We're Building

 In this tutorial, we'll fine-tune a **customer support chatbot** that can answer user queries in a helpful and friendly manner.

-### The Dataset

-We'll use the [Bitext Customer Support dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset), which contains instruction-response pairs covering common customer support scenarios.
-Each example includes a user question and an ideal assistant response.
+We'll use the [Bitext Customer Support dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset), which contains instruction-response pairs covering common customer support scenarios—each example includes a user question and an ideal assistant response.

 ### Our Approach